timarkh/tsakorpus/docs/configuration.md

 * ``word_fields`` -- list with names of the word-level analysis fields that should be available in word-level search queries.
 These include all fields that can occur inside the ``ana`` nested objects, except ``lex``, ``parts``, ``gloss`` and the grammatical fields that start with ``gr.``.

+* ``word_table_fields`` (optional) -- list with names of the word-level analysis fields that should be displayed in the table with Word search results, along with the wordform and lemma, which appear automatically.

+* ``keep_lemma_order`` (true/false; optional) -- determines whether the order of multiple analyses should be kept when a string with the lemmata is concatenated for displaying.
+Defaults to false.
+For example, if a word has 3 analyses with the lemmara B, A and B, ``false`` means that the output string of lemmata will look like A/B, and ``true``, B/A/B. The latter may be needed if multiple analyses actually refer to different parts of a graphic word, e.g. host and clitics if they are represented as a single token.

 * ``languages`` -- list of names of the languages used in the corpus.
 The order of the languages determines how they are encoded in the index (the code of the language is its index in this list) and, in the case of parallel corpora, in which order they are displayed within one parallel context.

 * ``interface_languages`` -- dictionary with all available web interface languages.
 The keys are the codes of the languages, the values are their names.